top of page

 I have!
 I'm at first edit with my first middle grade story which I hope to begin querying very soon.

-I have a couple of picture book ideas that I’m working on and I have a chapter book concept that will not leave me alone so that is beginning to unfold in both sketches and notes.
+I have a bank of picture book stories that I’m working on and I have a chapter book concept that will not leave me alone so that is beginning to unfold in both sketches and notes.

 Exciting!!